Garciat/gean/README.md

 ### Type hierarchies

 A dependency of a given type `X` is exposed not only as `X` but also all of its super types, including generic interfaces.
+Variance is supported on generic types.

-Covariant generics are supported.
-Contravariance and type bounds are not yet supported.
+#### Regular inheritance

 ```python
 from gean import Container